Josephmtsai/ELK-stack-guide/performance_setting.md

 >30 scends : 2000~4000  ,lost 90%
 >we have 3 team to deploy the 4 logstash server with 2 es server.

+>Server filebeat have 300 mem, seems stock in server side

 ###using Mutipleline in filebeat

 >30 scends : 30000

+>Server filebeat have 20 mem, s
 ![](Image 32.png)